autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-custom-model.md

 ## Training a custom model with TabularPredictor

-While not using TabularPredictor allows us to simplify the amount of code we need to worry about while developing and debugging our model, once it is stable we want to leverage TabularPredictor to get the most out of our model.
+While not using [TabularPredictor](../../api/autogluon.predictor.html#module-0) allows us to simplify the amount of code we need to worry about while developing and debugging our model, eventually we want to leverage TabularPredictor to get the most out of our model.

 The code to train the model from the raw data is very simple when using TabularPredictor.
 There is no need to specify a LabelCleaner, FeatureGenerator, or a validation set, all of that is handled internally.